fr3h4g/database-migration-tool/README.md

-database-migration-tool will help to track, version, and deploy database schema changes to a mysql database.
+database-migration-tool will help to track, version, and deploy database schema changes to a database.

 # database-migration-tool

+## database support

+- MySQL
+- SQLite

 ## functions